Well Rehab - Sierra Leone

 Upon completion of the project, our implementing partner reported…

-"When the LWI Sierra Leone team arrived, community members were utilizing a swamp located one kilometer away from the community, and because of this, residents were suffering from cholera, typhoid, malaria, diarrhea and severe dehydration.
-The community's practice of informal defecation also greatly contributes to the spread of disease in the area and it is hoped that after hygiene education, this practice will be stopped.
-During the team's stay, community members assisted the team with the water project whenever possible, provided food for the drill team and provided security over the water project during the night.
+“When the team arrived, community members were utilizing a swamp located one kilometer away from the community, and because of this, residents were suffering from cholera, typhoid, malaria, diarrhea and severe dehydration.
+The community’s practice of informal defecation also greatly contributes to the spread of disease in the area and it is hoped that after hygiene education, this practice will be stopped.
+During the team’s stay, community members assisted the team with the water project whenever possible, provided food for the drill team and provided security over the water project during the night.
 The majority of community members sustain a living by farming, petty trading, harvesting palm wine and producing salt.
 The nearest school is located .1 of a kilometer away from the community whose students, teachers and administrative personnel all have access to the new, safe water source.
-Before leaving the community, the team provided community member, Ramatu Fofanah, with a LWI Sierra Leone contact number in case their well were to fall into disrepair, become subject to vandalism or theft.
+Before leaving the community, the team provided community member, Ramatu Fofanah, with a contact number in case their well were to fall into disrepair, become subject to vandalism or theft.

 The team had an opportunity to meet with forty year old community member and local farmer, Lamin Kanu, who stated, ‘It is quite different between the old pump and the new pump because the old pump had rusted pipes while the new pump has rubber pipes.
 The water from the swamp where we had been getting our water, since the well went dry, was full of disease.
 The rehabilitated well has pure water and the new hand pump is fine.’